Crazybus/lope/README.md

 * Forward all environment variables into the container
 * Add blacklist to skip certain environment variables
 * Mount secret files and directories into the container (like ~/.vault-token)
+* Automatically add well known locations for secrets for development usage